Praqma/Praqmatic-Automated-Changelog/README.md

 Tool for creating automated, but pragmatic, changelogs.

-> **Note:** PAC is now available in Go!
-The Go version is faster, has no runtime dependencies, and provides cross-platform binaries.
-See [Go Documentation](docs/go/README.md) for details.
+PAC is written in Go, offering fast performance, no runtime dependencies, and cross-platform binaries.

 PAC collects task references from SCM commit messages and creates changelog reports with additional information extracted from other systems, like your task management system.
 Compared to other changelog solutions, PAC is very flexible and customizable.
 The design allows you to solve the problems of having an unchangeable SCM commit history with incorrect task references.